searchspring/snapfu-patches/docs/edit-json.md

                         }
 ```

-When using `path` the location of the property to alter is provided in an array, if no `value` is provided the property is removed.
-A `value` or `values` can be provided to specify removing specific values from an array.
+When using `path`, the location of the property to alter is provided in an array format.
+If no `value` is provided the property is removed.
+A `value` or `values` can be provided to specify removing specific values from an existing array.
 Using `path` also allows the specification of an array index within the path - making it easy to target properties of arrays.

 The example below accomplishes the same as the example above, but using the `path` method.

 ```yaml
 steps: